tldr-pages/tldr/pages/linux/qm-wait.md

 `qm wait --timeout {{10}} {{vm_id}}`

-- Send a shutdown request, then wait maximum 10 seconds until the virtual machine is stopped:
+- Send a shutdown request, then wait until the virtual machine is stopped with a 10 second timeout:

 `qm shutdown {{vm_id}} && qm wait --timeout {{10}} {{vm_id}}`